On the size of the singular set of minimizing harmonic maps: Boundary regularity for smooth and singular boundary data in W(1,n-1)

-We have that $u |_{V}$ is constant, and $u$ is a (locally) minimizing harmonic map away from $p_0$.
-By Theorem \ref{th:ALs2s}, the sequence $y_i$ can be assumed to converge to a singular point $y \in \tilde{W}$ of $u$.
+Moreover, by Theorem~\ref{th:ALs2s} the sequence of singular points $y_i$ can be assumed to converge to a singular point of $u$, which we call $y \in T_{1/2} \times [\mu/2,\mu]$.

-On the other hand, in view of Lemma~\ref{lem:removesg} below, the singularity $p_0$ is removable, and so $u$ is a minimizing harmonic map in $W \cap B_{r_0/2}(p_0)$.
-Since $u$ is constant on $T_{\frac{3}{4}}$, Theorem~\ref{th:boundaryregularity-constant} contradicts the possibility of a singular point. \end{proof}
+To reach a contradiction with Theorem~\ref{th:boundaryregularity-constant}, one needs to solve the subtle issue of minimality around $x_0$.
+To this end, we note that by \eqref{eq:bound-away-from-p0} the energy $\int_{\B^+_{3/4} \setminus \B_{r}(x_0)} |\nabla u_i|^2 \dx$ is uniformly bounded for all $r>0$, and hence by monotone convergence $u \in W^{1,2}(\B_{3/4}^+(0),\n)$.
+In view of Lemma~\ref{lem:removesg} below, the singularity $x_0$ is removable, and so $u$ is a minimizing harmonic map in $\B_{3/4}^+(0)$ with a constant boundary map $\vp$.
+This contradicts the singularity at $y$. \end{proof}

 To complete the proof of Theorem~\ref{th:AL24}, we need the following removability lemma.